-Italy is a beautiful country known around the globe for its astonishing architectural landmarks and, of course, Vatican City, the world’s smallest city.
-It is one of the most visited countries in Europe because of its top tourist destinations, such as the Colosseum, the Grand Canal in Venice, the Leaning Tower of Pisa, and more, and its top-notch Italian cuisine like cannoli, tiramisu, pizza, risotto, and gnocchi.
+Italy is a beautiful country known around the globe for its architectural landmarks and Vatican City, the world’s smallest independent state.
+It is also one of Europe’s most visited destinations, thanks to sites such as the Colosseum, the Grand Canal in Venice, the Leaning Tower of Pisa, and more, as well as Italian cuisine such as cannoli, tiramisu, pizza, risotto, and gnocchi.

-Because of the country’s rich culture and history, one of the well-known study fields provided here is the study of humanities.
-This subject is centered on the many aspects of human society, including archaeology, history, language, philosophy, religion, and more.
-A humanities graduate has many career options, which typically vary depending on what major they pursue.
+Because of the country’s rich culture and history, one well-known study field here is the humanities.
+This field examines many aspects of human society, including archaeology, history, language, philosophy, religion, and more.
+Humanities graduates can pursue many career paths, depending on their major and specialization.

-This article will list some of the best humanities institutions in Italy providing this study program for local and international students, so let’s take a look at them!
+This article lists some of the best humanities institutions in Italy that offer study options for local and international students, so let’s take a look at them!

 Top Schools Offering Humanities Programs in Italy